Impact (typeface): Release

 Impact was initially promoted with a brochure titled 'The Impact of Impact'.
 Shown is the front page of Geoffrey Lee's own copy.

 Released at the end of the age of metal type as phototypesetting gained popularity, it was one of Stephenson Blake's last typefaces released in metal.

 The design rights were acquired by Monotype, which ultimately licensed the design to Microsoft as part of a package of fonts for use with Windows in the 1980s and 1990s.

 The original design contained wider alternate forms for the letters 'J' and 'r', intended for letter positions at the start and end of words, which have generally not been included in digitisations.
-The common digitisation also simplifies the design somewhat, omitting the subtle bevelling of tittles on 'i' and 'j' and flared stroke ends seen on the original metal type release.
+The common digitisation also removed bevelling of the dots on 'i' and 'j' and flared stroke ends on the original metal type release.
 An eccentricity preserved in the digitisation is the ampersand, which is only as high as the x-height, not the cap height.

 Lee digitised and self-released a variant, Impact Wide, in 2002 for online sale.
 This release includes the alternate characters and an italic style.

 In July 2010, Ascender Corp introduced Impact 2010, an enhanced version with additional OpenType typographic features designed by Terrance Weinzierl and Steve Matteson.
-These included quirky interlocking characters, text figures and proportional and tabular figures.
+These included unusual interlocking characters, text figures and proportional and tabular figures.